nculwell/MathStudy/LinearAlgebra.md

   A colorful "modern textbook" approach to linear algebra.
 Don't bother with the 4th Edition, as it's very expensive and largely the same as the Third Edition.

+- Singh. *Linear Algebra: Step by Step* ([1e](https://smile.amazon.com/dp/0199654441))

+  A recent book.
+Looks like it has a lot of good diagrams (which are often lacking in older textbooks).

 - Meyer. *Matrix Analysis and Applied Linear Algebra Book and Solutions Manual*

   A good book, but expensive.
 This used to be available online for free, but the author took it down due to unspecified abuses of the license agreement.